top of page

 More information on our original dance production The New Orleans Nutcracker

 Recreational classes are for students ages 3-8 years old.
 Plese pay close attention to age minimums and necessary experience required for each class.
 We want all of our students to enjoy their dance classes.
 We want confidence to be built rather than frustration to be felt.
-Enjoying class and having a positive experience is much more important then being promoted before they are ready.
+Enjoying class and having a positive experience is much more important then being promoted before a student is ready.
 We strive to create mixed level/age classes where all students get to experience being the leader and also the least experienced.
 The leaders build their confidence and perfect their technique while our least experienced dancers get inspired by the more advanced dancers.
 Once you are enrolled with us, and we know your child, we are more than happy to help you select the right class for your dancer, just email us.

 Level I Dance Classes